Voice user interface: Microsoft Windows

 Windows Phone is Microsoft's mobile device's operating system.
 On Windows Phone 7.5, the speech app is user independent and can be used to: call someone from your contact list, call any phone number, redial the last number, send a text message, call your voice mail, open an application, read appointments, query phone status, and search the web.

 In addition, speech can also be used during a phone call, and the following actions are possible during a phone call: press a number, turn the speaker phone on, or call someone, which puts the current call on hold.

 Windows 10 introduces Cortana, a voice control system that replaces the formerly used voice control on Windows phones.

 iOS

 Apple added Voice Control to its family of iOS devices as a new feature of iPhone OS 3.
 The iPhone 4S, iPad 3, iPad Mini 1G, iPad Air, iPad Pro 1G, iPod Touch 5G and later, all come with a more advanced voice assistant called Siri.
 Voice Control can still be enabled through the Settings menu of newer devices.
 Siri is a user independent built-in speech recognition feature that allows a user to issue voice commands.
 With the assistance of Siri a user may issue commands like, send a text message, check the weather, set a reminder, find information, schedule meetings, send an email, find a contact, set an alarm, get directions, track your stocks, set a timer, and ask for examples of sample voice command queries.
 In addition, Siri works with Bluetooth and wired headphones.

+Apple introduced Personal Voice as an accessibility feature in iOS 17, launched on September 18, 2023.
+This feature allows users to create a personalized, machine learning-generated (AI) version of their voice for use in text-to-speech applications.
+Designed particularly for individuals with speech impairments, Personal Voice helps preserve the unique sound of a user's voice.
+It enhances Siri and other accessibility tools by providing a more personalized and inclusive user experience.
+Personal Voice reflects Apple's ongoing commitment to accessibility and innovation.